Community Outreach for Developing Artists (CODA)

 Since its inception in 2006, CODA’s mission has been to seek out and give artistic access to underexposed talents in our community who might not otherwise have the opportunity to develop their creative abilities.

-Currently, five programs are offered by CODA:
+Currently, three programs are offered by CODA: